-Meeting date: August 21, , 2019 Department: Public Wo rks Agenda Plann ing Date: Augu ust 15, 2019 Time required: 5 min.
-Audio/Visual aids Contact: Joe Fennir more Phone: :: [ 503-566-4177 Department H lead Signat ure: Brie an Nu icholas
+Meeting date: Septembe er 18, 201 9

+Department: epartment: Public Works Agenda Planning Date: Sept Sept.
+12, 2019 Time required: 15 min.

+Audio/Visual aids

+Contact: Joe Fenni more Phone: 503-566-4177

+Department H lead Signat ture: Bria n Ni icholas

-TITLE Receive and consider appeal of hearings officer's decision denying Conditional Use/Variance Case (CU/V) 19-010/Maddux. lssue, Description & Background This is a request for a conditional use permit and variance to convert an existing pool house into a temporary dwelling for medical hardship purposes on a 19.54 acre parcel in an EFU zone on Parker Lane SE, Turner.
+TITLE Public hearing on appeal of hearings officer's decision denying Conditional Use/Variance Case (CU/V) 19-010/Maddux. lssue, Description & Background This is a request for a conditional use permit and variance to convert an existing pool house into a temporary dwelling for medical hardship purposes on a 19.54 acre parcel in an EFU zone on Parker Lane SE, Turner.
 Applicant constructed a building on the property designed to provide changing rooms, bathrooms, gathering room, and a pool mechanical room.
 After the building was completed, modifications were made without obtaining permits that converted the building into a dwelling.
-As a result of an enforcement action, the applicant is now requesting that the dwelling be used as a temporary residence to house his mother and niece who are no longer able to care for themselves due to medical conditions.
+As a result of an enforcement action the applicant is now requesting that the dwelling be used as a temporary residence to house his mother and niece who are no longer able to care for themselves due to medical conditions.
 On April 10, 2019, the hearings officer held a public hearing and on August 1, 2019, issued a decision denying the request.
-On August 7, 2019, the hearings officer's decision was appealed to the board.
-In the denial, the hearings officer identified three primary issues with the proposal: 1) the applicant failed to demonstrate the feasibility of obtaining an approved septic service; 2) temporary hardship dwellings must be removed or decommissioned within 90 days of the hardship no longer being needed and in this instance the applicant indicated that the planned use for the building was for it to be a permanent dwelling and that the property was for sale; and 3) applicant failed to adequately address all the variance criteria.
-In the appeal the applicant explains that the building is currently being occupied without causing any septic issues.
-The property is no longer for sale, the intent is to live on the property as long as possible, and that the building will be decommissioned once the hardship no longer exists.
-The applicant also provided additional detailed information on the need for the hardship.
-Financial Impacts: None.
-Impacts to Department & External Agencies None.
-Options for Consideration: Accept the appeal and remand the matter back to the hearings officer.
-Accept the appeal and schedule a public hearing on the suggested hearing date of September 18, 2019 or later.
-Deny the appeal, thereby upholding the hearing officer's decision denying the request.
+The hearings officer's decision was appealed to the board on August 7, 2019, and on August 21, 2019, the board accepted the appeal and scheduled this public hearing.
+In the denial, the hearings officer identified three primary issues with the proposal: 1) the applicant failed to demonstrate the feasibility of obtaining an approved septic service; 2) temporary hardship dwellings must be removed or decommissioned within 90 days of the hardship no longer being needed and in this instance the applicant indicated that planned use for the building was for it to be a permanent dwelling and that the property was for sale; and 3) applicant failed to adequately address all the variance criteria.
+In the appeal the applicant explained that the building is currently being occupied without causing any septic issues.
+The property is no longer for sale and the intent is to live on the property as long as possible and that the building will be decommissioned once the hardship no longer exists.
+The applicant has provided additional written testimony with detailed information on the need for the temporary hardship dwelling to be located in the existing structure instead of a mobile home or recreational vehicle.
+Financial Incocato: Financial Impacts: None Impacts to Department None